Whatcom County Public Works' Equipment Rental and Revolving

 New advances in vehicle technology require annual training

 for the maintenance staff.
-The recent acquisition of a high
+The acquisitions of high

-mileage gas/electric hybrid vehicle reinforced the need for
+mileage gas/electric hybrid vehicles reinforced the need for

 the maintenance staff to remain current with new technology